 The transition from high school to living on campus at a four-year university in a town away from home creates a major life upheaval for many young adults.
 In fact, this transition could impact your mental well-being and academic performance.
 If you want to make your move into higher education easier, attending community college first may work well for you.

-Community colleges cater to making your experience as enjoyable as possible while priming you for success.
+Junior colleges cater to making your experience as enjoyable as possible while priming you for success.
 For instance, you can get academic support services, such as lessons on note-taking, peer tutoring, textbook recording, and accommodations for testing.

 When it comes to choosing your education path, you will find many benefits of attending community college for two years and then transferring to a four-year university.
-In fact, the only downside to a community college might be missing the experience of living on campus in a dorm.
+In fact, the only downside to a local satellite might be missing the experience of living on campus in a dorm.
 However, this downside also saves you thousands of dollars in rooming costs compared to four-year universities.
 Other benefits of community colleges include the following: